kubevela/kubevela.github.io/docs/introduction.md

 Though the biggest difference lies in **flexibility**.

 KubeVela is fully programmable.
-All capabilities in KubeVela are LEGO-sytle CUE modules and can be extended at any time when your needs grow.
+The deployment workflow in KubeVela are composed by LEGO-sytle CUE modules and can be extended at any time when your needs grow.
 Comparing to this mechanism, traditional PaaS systems are highly restricted, i.e. they have to enforce constraints in the type of supported applications and capabilities, and as application needs grows, you always outgrow the capabilities of the PaaS system - this will never happen in KubeVela platform.

 ### KubeVela vs. Serverless